 - Kurzman, Eisenberg Corbin & Lever, LLP “The Art Law specialists in the Firm manage all types of transactions related to the publishing, lending and licensing of art, including art media agreements.
 We represent dealers and galleries in acquisitions of other galleries, large scale art purchases and all aspects of their gallery operations, including unique issues relating to the leasing of gallery locations.”
-NY.
+New York, NY.

 - Lombard & Geliebter LLP We counsel clients on all legal issues related to the acquisition, retention and disposition of fine art and rights to works of artistic creation.
 We handle all areas of litigation, alternate dispute resolution, and transactions that concern works of art, the art market and the art world, including the purchase, consignment, sale and auction of art, organizing and implementing major exhibitions, structuring business agreements, drafting contracts, complying with customs procedures, recovering stolen work for collectors and insurance companies, and advising clients on criminal matters.
 New York, NY.